High-Dimensional Inference for Cluster-Based Graphical Models: Introduction

-Whereas we will also consider a similar estimation strategy, we differ from the existing literature in important ways.
+In this paper we consider a similar estimation strategy, but differs from the existing literature in several important ways.
 In our work, we add another layer of data-dependent dimension reduction, via clustering, and provide a framework within which the variability induced by clustering can be controlled.
-Even after controlling for the clustering variability, we note that the existing procedures for estimation and, especially, post-regularization inference in Gaussian graphical models are not immediately applicable to our problem for the following reasons: (1) They are developed for variables that can be observed directly.
-From this perspective, they could, in principle, be applied to the cluster-average graph, but are not directly extendable to the latent graph; (2) To the best of our knowledge, all existing methods for precision matrix inference require the largest eigenvalue of the corresponding covariance matrix to be upper bounded by a constant.
+Even after controlling for the clustering variability, we note that the existing procedures for estimation and, especially, post-regularization inference in Gaussian graphical models are not immediately applicable to our problem for the following reasons: \begin{enumerate} \item They are developed for variables that can be observed directly.
+From this perspective, they could, in principle, be applied to the cluster-average graph, but are not directly extendable to the latent graph; \item To the best of our knowledge, all existing methods for precision matrix inference require the largest eigenvalue of the corresponding covariance matrix to be upper bounded by a constant.
 Such an assumption implies, in turn, that the Euclidean norm of each row of the covariance matrix is bounded, which reduces significantly the parameter space for which inference is valid.
-The assumption holds, for instance, when the number of variables is bounded, or when the entries of each row are appropriately small.
+The assumption holds, for instance, when the number of variables is bounded, or when the entries of each row are appropriately small. \end{enumerate}

 To overcome these limitations, we take a different approach in this work, that allows us to lift unpleasant technical conditions associated with other procedures, while maintaining the validity of inference for both the latent and the average graph.
-We summarize our contributions below. \\
+We summarize our main contributions below. \\